 - gallivant (v.)

-- 1809, probably a playful elaboration of gallant in an obsolete verbal sense of "play the gallant, flirt, gad about."
+- 1809, of uncertain origin, perhaps a playful elaboration of gallant in an obsolete verbal sense of "play the gallant, flirt, gad about."
 Related: Gallivanted; gallivanting.

 Young Lobski said to his ugly wife,